SajjadAhmad14/New-York-Times-Website-Copy/README.md

 Contributions, issues and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/e71az/HTML-Forms/issues).
+Feel free to check the [Issue page: https://github.com/SajjadAhmad14/New-York-Times-Website-Copy/issues).

 ## Show your support